MikeyBronowski/mikeybronowski.github.io/_posts/2021-03-09-t-sql-tuesday-136-sql_variant-to-the-rescue.md

 ### Data type doo-doo-doo-doo

-Let’s see how it works in the real world.
+Let's see how it works in the real world.
 Firstly, create some tables to play with.
 Each table has two columns:
 **first** – stores the first letter of the datatype **second** – values inserted